ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 for both species.

-we want the species to be distributed inside a cell grid of w=50 * h=50 * d=1 cell, with a cell volume of 1000 µm3.
+We want the species to be distributed inside a cell grid of w=50 * h=50 * d=1 cell, with a cell volume of 1000 µm3.

-we want to simulate the time trajectory of this system using the Tau Leap method with a time step of 1 s, sampling the system state at t=0, 100, 200 and 400s.
+We want to simulate the time trajectory of this system using the Tau Leap method with a time step of 1 s, sampling the system state at t=0, 100, 200 and 400s.

 Eventually, we want to plot the global trajectories of *A* and *B*,